Ahom kingdom: Assam (1401–1510)

 Sudangphaa Bamuni Konwar, born and raised in a Brahmin household in Habung, was identified as a descendant of a past king and installed on the throne by the Burhagohain and Borgohain to end the period of crisis.
-He established Brahmin officers, advisors and communities near the capital and the Brahmin influence, though negligible, was felt for the first time.
+He established a Brahmin group near the capital, and the Brahmin influence, though negligible, was felt for the first time.
 A number of rebellions erupted purportedly against this influence but Sudangphaa was able to suppress them and solidify his rule.
 One of the rebels invited a military expedition from Mong Kwang (called Nara in the Buranjis, the successor state of Mong Mao to which the early Ahom kings used to send tribute) resulting in a clash in 1401—but Sudangphaa defeated the expedition and concluded the conflict with a treaty that fixed the boundary between the two polities at Patkai.
 This event was significant since it moved the Ahom polity from implicit subordination to explicit sovereignty, and this was accompanied by the transition of the name of the polity from Mong-Dun-Sun-Kham to "Assam", a derivative from Shan/Shyam.
-Sudangphaa established a new capital at Charagua, broke the clan allegiances that held the Ahom polity together earlier replacing it with political authority of the king, and introduced the tradition of the singarigharutha ceremony, the state coronation of the Ahom kings that symbolised royal Ahom sovereignty, authority and legitimacy.
+Sudangphaa established a new capital at Charagua, broke the clan allegiances that held the Ahom polity together earlier, replacing it with political authority of the king; introduced the tradition of the singarigharutha ceremony (the state coronation of the Ahom kings that symbolised royal Ahom sovereignty, authority and legitimacy) and brought the Ahom kingdom very close to a full-fledged state.

-Sudangphaa settled Habung brahmins close his capital, settled the sons of his adopted Brahmin family in frontier areas, dismantled the tribal allegiances that held the polity together earlier and brought the Ahom kingdom very close to a full-fledged state.

 The next hundred years saw the kingdom mostly suppressing rebellious Naga groups, but a conflict with the Dimasa kingdom in 1490 saw the Ahoms, not strong enough to take them on frontally, suing for peace.
 The Ahom royalty continuously improved their relationship with the Brahmans which enabled them to gain goodwill with the Indo-Aryanized tribal groups and consolidate power.